promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_3.md

 background: "/img/posts/20.jpg"
 ---

 This is the **main part of the whole series**: an actual **RDD session demo**.
-It involves a subset of [account detail - web: validate interceptor set PR](https://github.com/promesante/accounts-api/pull/3/files) as it represents a good example of an RDD session, as:
+It involves a subset of [account detail - web: validate interceptor set PR](https://github.com/promesante/accounts-api/pull/3/files) as it represents a good example of an RDD session, because:
 1. it doesn't involve too much setup and boilerplate: most of it has already been implemented in the [previous PR](https://github.com/promesante/accounts-api/pull/2/files).
-As RDD is basically a workflow in which the developer builds the application in an interactive relation with the REPL by means of her REPL-friendly IDE (in our case, Emacs), while setup and boilerplate somehow block that flow.
+As RDD is basically a workflow in which the developer builds the application in an interactive relation with the REPL by means of her REPL-friendly IDE (in our case, Emacs), while setup and boilerplate somehow block that flow
 2. it is not too large but, at the same time, large enough to be meaningful
-3. in contrast with the [previous PR](https://github.com/promesante/accounts-api/pull/2/files), which involves basically code related with the database and, hence, mainly stateful, this PR involves basically Pedestal interceptors which, on the other hand, are basically pure functions, and thus very easy to be unit tested.
+3. in contrast with the [previous PR](https://github.com/promesante/accounts-api/pull/2/files), which involves basically code related with the database and, hence, mainly stateful, this PR involves basically Pedestal interceptors, which are basically pure functions, and thus very easy to be unit tested.
 So, in this RDD session, we will be able to include implementation and execution of those unit test cases as well
 4. regarding RDD, subsequent endpoints implementation will be basically the same.
-So, with exactly the same Emacs shortcuts we are about to expose, it might be an excellent exercise for the interested reader to reproduce in Emacs and REPL API construction along this project's [PR sequence](https://github.com/promesante/accounts-api/pulls?q=is%3Apr+is%3Aclosed).
+So, with exactly the same Emacs shortcuts we are about to expose, it might be an excellent exercise for the interested reader to reproduce in Emacs and REPL the API construction explained in the rest of this post series, along this project's [PR sequence](https://github.com/promesante/accounts-api/pulls?q=is%3Apr+is%3Aclosed)

 ---
 # Emacs Installation and Setup #